QDECusu/temployBack/README.md

         $ python3 manage.py migrate
     </pre>

-    If this does not fix your issue then press <CTRL>-<D> to exit out of the container
+    If this does not fix your issue then press CTRL-D to exit out of the container

 2. Checking logs.
 Probably the most important thing to try to figure out what is going wrong